jmreicha/oneliners/README.md

 # one-liners

-This is a place to store useful command line commands.
+This is my cheat sheet for useful command line commands.
 Feel free to fork and/or PR if you have any additions.

-Please check out the [script](https://github.com/jmreicha/oneliners/tree/master/script) directory for more examples.

 **Checking ports**